On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: toc Non-archimedean condensed functional analysis (after Clausen--Scholze) toc Non-archimedean condensed functional analysis (after Clausen--Scholze)

-We warn the reader that the definition of \textit{nuclear $K$-vector space} recalled above is quite different from the one adopted in the classical non-archimedean functional analysis' literature (see e.g. \cite[Chapter IV, \S 19]{Schneider}).
-In fact, using the latter definition, a $K$-Banach space is nuclear if and only if it is finite-dimensional over $K$, \cite[Chapter IV, \S 19, p.
+We warn the reader that, in the case $A=F$, the definition of \textit{nuclear $F$-vector space} given above is quite different from the one adopted in the classical non-archimedean functional analysis' literature (see e.g. \cite[Chapter IV, \S 19]{Schneider}).
+In fact, using the latter definition, a $F$-Banach space is nuclear if and only if it is finite-dimensional over $F$, \cite[Chapter IV, \S 19, p.
 120]{Schneider}.
-Instead, adopting Definition \ref{nuc}, one has the following result.
+Instead, adopting Definition \ref{nuc}, any $F$-Banach space is nuclear, as we will see.

+In general, the notion of \textit{nuclearity} is better behaved in the derived setting.
+However, in the following case of interest it has extremely nice categorical properties.